cape-town-testing/meetup/2017-Q2/README.md

 https://www.youtube.com/watch?v=mg5BeeYGjY0 — Property-based testing with Hypothesis (Jeremy Thurgood, PyConZA 2015)

+- Submitted by Nicolaas J. Kotze

+GREAT SHOW GUYS!
+Really exhilarating stuff and very happy to see the human behavior are being realized behind why things "break".
+See you at the next event!

+- Submitted by Faghrudien Schroeder

+Great event, looking forward to the next one.

+- Submitted by Susmitha Chinnamalreddy
+Thank you all!!
+I enjoyed the meetup and learnt something.
+See you at the next one...

 ### Next meeting date and time:

 Q3 17th August 2017, hosted by DVT